FierceSavitar/Lucidbookofsynth/Introduction.md

 ## Introduction

-Lucid Dreaming is a way of exploring your conciousness through the very fabrix of your mind.
+Lucid Dreaming is a way of exploring your consciousness through the very fabrix of your mind.
 When Lucid Dreaming, your called an Oneironaut.
 This means that you explore dreams and everything in them.

 ## Upcoming Topics